Southern Vipers

-The Southern Vipers are a women's cricket team that represent the South of England.
-The Vipers wear an orange and black kit and play their home matches at the Ageas Bowl and the County Cricket Ground, Hove.
+The Southern Vipers were a women's cricket team that represented the South of England.
+The Vipers wore an orange and black kit and primarily played their home matches at the Rose Bowl and the County Ground, Hove.

-They are currently coached by former England Women's captain and former player Charlotte Edwards.
-The Southern Vipers are partnered with Hampshire, Sussex, Berkshire, Buckinghamshire, Dorset, Oxfordshire and the Isle of Wight Cricket Board.
+They were coached by former England captain Charlotte Edwards.
+Southern Vipers were partnered with Hampshire, Sussex, Berkshire, Buckinghamshire, Dorset, Oxfordshire and the Isle of Wight Cricket Board.

 The Vipers were originally formed in 2016 to compete in the Women's Cricket Super League, and won the inaugural competition, winning all but one of their group games, and then defeating Western Storm at the finals day held at Chelmsford by 7 wickets.
-In 2020, women's cricket in England was reformed, but the Southern Vipers brand was retained, and they won the first two editions of the 50-over Rachael Heyhoe Flint Trophy, beating the Northern Diamonds in the final both times.
-They won their first Charlotte Edwards Cup in 2022, beating Central Sparks in the final.
+In 2020, women's cricket in England was reformed, but the Southern Vipers brand was retained, and they won the first two editions of the 50-over Rachael Heyhoe Flint Trophy, beating Northern Diamonds in the final both times.
+They won their first Charlotte Edwards Cup in 2022, beating Central Sparks in the final, before retaining their title the following year, beating The Blaze in the final.
+After losing in the final of the Rachael Heyhoe Flint Trophy in 2022, they won the tournament for the third time in 2023.

+At the end of the 2024 season, following reforms to the structure of women's domestic cricket, the team was effectively replaced by a professionalised Hampshire team.

 History

 2016–2019: Women's Cricket Super League

 Southern Vipers were formed in 2016 to compete in the new Women's Cricket Super League, partnering with Hampshire CCC, Sussex CCC and various cricket boards across South England.
 In their inaugural season, they topped the group stage, winning four of their five games, progressing straight to the final.
 In the final, the Vipers faced Western Storm, who they beat by 7 wickets to claim the inaugural WCSL title.

 2017 saw continued success for Southern Vipers, as they again topped the group stage, with four wins.
 In the final, they faced Western Storm in a rematch of the previous year, but this time the result was reversed, as Storm were victorious by 7 wickets.
 The Vipers were unable to replicate their form in 2018, finishing bottom of the group, with just two wins from ten games.

-In 2019 Women's Cricket Super League, however, Southern Vipers competed in their third Finals Day after qualifying third in the group, with four wins and a tie.
+In 2019, however, Southern Vipers competed in their third Finals Day after qualifying third in the group, with four wins and a tie.
 After beating Loughborough Lightning in the semi-final, the Vipers again faced Western Storm in the final.
 Danni Wyatt's 73 helped Southern Vipers to 172/7 batting first, but Storm chased down the target with one over to spare.
 Wyatt ended the tournament as the leading run-scorer and Player of the Tournament.